-We have audited the accompanying consolidated financial statements of Heritage Pharma Holdings, Inc. and subsidiaries (doing business as Avet Pharmaceuticals Holdings, Inc. and subsidiaries), which comprise the consolidated balance sheet as of March 31, 2020, and the related consolidated statements of operations, changes in stockholder's equity, and statement of cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Heritage Pharma Holdings, Inc. and subsidiaries (doing business as Avet Pharmaceuticals Holdings, Inc. and subsidiaries), which comprise the consolidated balance sheets as of March 31, 2021 and 2020, and the related consolidated statements of operations, changes in stockholder's equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.